 Figure 4 illustrates the impact of a CE innovation, triggered by increased government spending, on relative prices.
 Specifically, the adoption of new production techniques creates a fresh market for ‘recycled waste’, leading to a gradual increase in its unit price over time.
 In contrast, prices of other products and services decline.
 As expected, the combination of higher government spending and lower consumer goods prices results in an increase in real disposable income and consumption.

 The improved production efficiency achieved using recycled waste as an intermediate good reduces the demand for traditional inputs such as manufacturing and agricultural products, as well as services.
 However, CO2 emissions initially increase due to the overall increase in output, including recycled waste.
 Nevertheless, the use of more efficient techniques and the lower energy intensity assumed in waste recycling eventually lead to a reduction in emissions compared to the baseline scenario, particularly in the long run when the net product stabilizes and total output even declines.
-It should be noted that the temporary nature of the rebound effect in our experiment is specific to the chosen parameter values.
+In our preliminary experiment, the temporary nature of the rebound effect is specific to the chosen parameter values.
 Additional experiments demonstrate that the increase in CO2 emissions can be long-lasting (for a comprehensive discussion on rebound effects, refer to Zink and Geyer, 2017; and Bimpizas-Pinis et al., 2021).

-Shifting focus to social variables, Figure 5 reveals that, all else being equal, the functional income distribution becomes more favourable to workers.
-Two opposing effects come into play.
+Shifting focus to social variables, Figure 5 reveals that, all else being equal, the functional income distribution becomes more favourable to workers due to two opposing effects coming into play.
 On one hand, the higher stock of government debt leads to increased interest payments to rentiers, which influences the wage share of total income.
 On the other hand, the recycling industry is assumed more labour-intensive than traditional industries, and this effect prevails.
-Gender equality, however, remains unchanged, although the absolute number of female workers increases.
-Once again, this outcome is driven by the higher labour intensity of the new recycling industry.20.5.2 Two-area model with fixed exchange rate
+Gender income inequality, however, remains unchanged, although female employment increases in absolute terms.
+Once again, this outcome is driven by the higher labour intensity of the new recycling industry.
+Income inequality in terms of class and gender would increase in the case the new recycling industry had a lower labour intensity and a lower share in female employment.

+20.5.2 Two-area model with fixed exchange rate

 Figure 5 illustrates the impact of a CE innovation triggered by increased government spending on selected variables in a 2-area economy model.
-The innovation only takes place in Area 1, and the currency exchange rate between the two areas is fixed.
-Despite the increase in government spending (quadrant (a)), the import of Area 1 falls sharply (quadrant (b)) due to the decline in the demand for (foreign) inputs (quadrant (e)).
+The innovation only takes place in Area 1, and the currency exchange rate between the two areas is fixed: this scenario is critical as it applies to single-currency areas with regional economic diversity, such as the European Union, or the EU or the US with countries that maintain a fixed peg with the euro or the US dollar, such as Western Africa (e.g. the Financial Community of Africa, CFA) or China, Lebanon, Argentina, and Ecuador (which can also be considered as semi-floating in the next section).
+Despite the increase in government spending (quadrant (a)), the import of Area 1 falls sharply (quadrant (b)) due to the decline in the demand for (foreign) inputs due to the CE decrease in input requirements in production (quadrant (e)) and the trade balance becomes positive (quadrant (b)).
 The economy grows, and so does female employment, following total employment (quadrant (f)).
 The stock of accumulated waste reduces due to both recycling and the higher efficiency of domestic production processes (quadrant (g)).
 Despite the higher ecological efficiency, industrial CO2 emissions peak in the short run, although they fall below the initial level in the medium run (quadrant (h)).
 The same goes for CO2 concentration in the atmosphere (quadrant (i)).

 20.5.3 Two-area model with (semi) floating exchange rate